Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Related Works

 In APPL~\cite{heidari2024adaptive}, the authors propose training a small parametric network that learns from the concatenation of the features of the support set samples for each class to generate prototypes, rather than relying on the average of embeddings as prototypes. protoLP~\cite{zhu2023transductive} uses a novel prototype-based label propagation method and graph construction by considering the relation between the samples and prototypes instead of the relation between pairs of samples.

 IM-DCL~\cite{xu2024enhancing} learns from the query set with a transductive mechanism and makes use of a distance-aware contrastive learning for a soft separation of the positive and negative sets.
 Dara~\cite{zhao2023dual} focuses on fast adaptation instead of domain generalization.
-It utilizes the query set's statistics in a normalized distribution alignment module to solve the covariant shifts among the support and query samples.
+It uses the query set's statistics in a normalized distribution alignment module to address covariant shifts between the support and query samples.

 \Gls{ssl} shows its effectiveness in transductive methods as additional unlabeled samples are available.
 The SWP~\cite{ji2024soft} is proposed as a network pruning-based method that exploits the moderate number of unlabeled samples from the target domain through self-supervised classification.
-ADAPTER~\cite{paeedeh2024cross} pre-trains the model and aligns the domains with a bi-directional transformer architecture and DINO.
-Moreover, it uses label smoothing.
+ADAPTER~\cite{paeedeh2024cross} pre-trains the model and aligns the domains with a bi-directional transformer architecture and DINO, and uses label smoothing.

 In this paper, we focus on the inductive approach.
-As shown in \cref{fig:comparison_with_DINO}, the SOTA methods are not better than DINO.
-Our analysis suggests that this may be due to the overfitting problem, as numerous parameters are involved in the training process.
-This background motivates us to develop a new method for the CD-FSL problem, which can be categorized as an inductive method.
+As \cref{fig:comparison_with_DINO} shows, the SOTA methods are not better than DINO.
+Our analysis suggests this may be due to overfitting, given the numerous parameters involved in the training process.
+Moreover, the base samples are similar to those used in pre-training.
+This background motivates us to develop a new inductive method for the CD-FSL problem.